OpenEvalProject/evals/manuscripts/elife-81692/v2/manuscript.md

 ![Figure 73.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig73-v2.jpg)

-**Figure 73.:** Paez-Espino et al., 2015.Colours indicate different similarity grouping thresholds.
+**Figure 73.:** Colours indicate different similarity grouping thresholds.
 Spacer counts include wild-type spacers, and protospacers are included only if they possess a perfect PAM.
 Data is summed over CRISPR1 and CRISPR3.
 All sequences are included regardless of abundance.

-## Calculating average immunity
+### Calculating average immunity

 To calculate average immunity between bacteria and phage, we interpolated spacer and protospacer counts between sequenced time points using the shortest interval between experimental time points as the sampling frequency from the interpolated data.
 We removed the first time point and last two time points from the data because the first time point has low bacterial spacer counts and a very large phage population size, and at the last two time points, phage counts are very low because phages are about to go extinct (Figure 74 and Figure 73).
 Results including all time points are given in Figure 7—figure supplement 4; they are qualitatively similar except for large changes at the first and last time points where only the first and last phage population are included in the average, respectively.

 ![Figure 74.](https://cdn.elifesciences.org/articles/81692/elife-81692-fig74-v2.jpg)

-**Figure 74.:** Paez-Espino et al., 2015.Circles are points digitized from Figure 1A in Paez-Espino et al., 2015; squares are the population size interpolated to match the sequencing dates in the experiment.
+**Figure 74.:** Circles are points digitized from Figure 1A in Paez-Espino et al., 2015; squares are the population size interpolated to match the sequencing dates in the experiment.

 We calculated the time-shifted average overlap between bacteria and phage spacer types by comparing bacteria and phage types separated by a time delay and averaging over all points with the same time delay (Figure 7—figure supplement 4).
 As described in ‘Theoretical considerations when calculating average immunity from data’, we multiplied raw average immunity values by the total number of protospacers to account for multiple protospacers on each phage genome.
 The number of possible protospacers in phage 2972 for the CRISPR1 locus in S. thermophilus (AGAAW PAM) is 231 and the number for CRISPR3 is 465 (696 total).
 Note that because PAM mutations are common, the true number of protospacers may be less than this hypothetical amount, which would cause us to slightly overestimate average immunity.
 However, we are also assuming that each bacterium has one effective spacer, and this is likely an underestimate based on estimates of locus length from Paez-Espino et al., 2015.